 Other Drivers and Insurance

 Since insurance attaches to the car, anyone driving the car remains covered by the vehicle’s policy.
 There’s one important detail.
 The owner of the car must give permission.
 If someone steals the car, for example, the thief is not entitled to any protection offered by the car insurance.
 If a driver passes the keys to a neighbor for a short errand, the neighbor is covered.

 Such incidental use extends insurance protection.
 Note, however, that the owner of the vehicle still holds legal responsibility for the use of a car, even when the neighbor drives it.
 It’s prudent to lend a car only to drivers whose habits are safe and responsible.

 It’s also important to distinguish between incidental use and occasional and regular use.
 Though these aren’t legal terms, they are distinctions your insurance company may make in case of an accident investigation.

 Incidental, Occasional, and Regular Use of Vehicle

 As we’ve seen, incidental use is spontaneous and not regular, doing a favor to a friend.
 These car loans are once in a while and without a pattern.
 Occasional use describes a driver who doesn’t have complete access to a car, but who nonetheless drives it on a recurring basis.
 A teen child is an example.
 Their access to the family car may be limited, but it is likely to reoccur.
 A regular use driver uses the car on something like a scheduled basis.
 This could be to and from work or school daily or some other similar use.

 Insurance Impact of Use of Vehicle

 The insurance company issuing the policy on a car driven by several people has an interest in those drivers.
-The incidental use driver is not a priority.
+The incidental use of drivers is not a priority.
 There is no need for an owner to contact the car’s insurer to lend the vehicle on an incidental basis.